blytkerchan/blytkerchan.github.io/_posts/2015-11-07-interesting-modifications-to-the-lamport-queue-part-ii.markdown

 ---
 author: rlc
+categories:
+- Technology
+- Programming
+- Optimization
+- Concurrency
+- Data Structures
 comments: true
 date: 2015-11-07 20:10:47+00:00
 layout: post
-title: Interesting modifications to the Lamport queue, part II
-wordpress_id: 3763
 tags:
 - Lamport queue
 - lock-free
+title: Interesting modifications to the Lamport queue, part II
+wordpress_id: 3763
 ---

 In the [previous installment](/blog/2015/11/05/interesting-modifications-to-the-lamport-queue), on this subject, I described a few modifications to the Lamport queue introduced by Nhat Minh Le _et al._ to relax operations on shared state as much as possible, while maintaining correctness.